 • • • • •

 Our tour of the township is over.
 It’s time to explore the district and find out a little more about what makes the Koumala community tick.
 The community comprises not only the townsfolk but also many people who live on farms and properties in the surrounding area.

 Let’s take a drive around the district.

 When you approach Koumala via the Bruce Highway, from the south or north, you can’t help but notice sugarcane farms and cattle properties along the way.
 This is an agricultural area, with the local economy sustained primarily by the sugar, cattle and fishing industries.
-According to the 2011 Australian Census, people who live in Koumala are employed in growing crops (such as sugarcane) or coal mining, cattle and grain farming, agriculture and fishing support services, and rail freight transport.
+According to census data, people who live in Koumala are employed in growing crops (such as sugarcane) or coal mining, cattle and grain farming, agriculture and fishing support services, and rail freight transport.

 The earliest settlers in the district, in the 1860s, leased large tracts of land on which they raised cattle.
 The first tract leased, “Mount Funnell No. 1”, comprised 26,000 acres (10,522 hectares); the second, “Mount Funnell No. 2” comprised 20,000 acres (8094 hectares).
 Around the turn of the century, some of this land was thrown open to selection, and subdivided, and a number of landowners tried growing sugarcane.

 The Plane Creek Mill at Sarina opened in 1896.
 But this didn’t help canefarmers in the Koumala district, because at that time there was no rail link between Koumala and Sarina.
 The growers had no viable means of transporting their harvested cane to the mill.